Turning screen time into family time

 True

-Watching TV or playing a video game while eating distracts children from what’s on their plate.
-When they’re absorbed by what’s happening on the screen, they eat automatically without necessarily thinking about whether they’re hungry.
-This can lead to overeating.
-In order for your child to learn to listen to her body and not eat when she’s not hungry, it’s important not to use screens at mealtimes.
+In order for your child to learn to listen to their body and stop eating once full, it’s important not to use screens at mealtimes.
 It’s also easier to have family discussions that way!

 Watching TV calms children down.